 If you have not yet graduated from high school, please read over our guidelines regarding high school students earning college credits prior to graduation.

 Life at L&C

 Lewis & Clark is a residential community and all new students, including transfers, are required to live on campus their first four semesters.
 You are exempt from this policy if you are entering the college with at least 61 semester credits (junior standing), are living with your parent(s) in the Portland area, are married, or are 21 years or older at the time of enrollment.
-Housing information will be available to admitted students after March 1.
+Housing information will be available to enrolling students after

 Overseas Study Programs

 Transfer students are eligible to participate in Lewis & Clark’s renowned overseas study programs.
 Due to the timing of the application process to go overseas, students are generally unable to participate on a study abroad program during their first year at the college.
 The earlier in your college career you begin at Lewis & Clark, the easier you will find it to spend a semester or year overseas.

 Transitioning to Lewis & Clark